PPF account offers tax deduction on deposits, guaranteed returns on investment and tax-free withdrawal on maturity

 The Public Provident Fund (PPF) is a long-term savings instrument established by the Central Government.
 It offers tax benefits on contributions as well as withdrawals after the lock-in period.
 This scheme came into force on July 1, 1968, and is backed by the government with the objective of providing old-age income security to the self-employed and those working in the unorganised sector.
 Though the scheme is voluntary, assured returns and income-tax benefits have fuelled its popularity.
-The primary objective of saving in the PPF account is to avail tax deduction on deposits, guaranteed returns on investment and tax-free withdrawal on maturity.
 Savings in this product are completely risk-free because of government backing.

 Capital Protection & Inflation Protection

 The capital in a PPF account is completely protected as the scheme is backed by the Government of India, making it fully risk-free with guaranteed returns.
 The PPF account is however not inflation protected, which means whenever inflation is above the latest guaranteed interest rate, the deposit earns no real returns.
 However, when the inflation rate is below the guaranteed rate, it does manage a positive real rate of return.

 Interest rates are aligned with G-sec rates of similar maturity, with a spread of 0.25 per cent.
 The government has decided to review the PPF rates quarterly.
-For the fourth quarter of FY20-21, the rate has been set at 7.1 per cent compounded annually.
+For the second quarter of FY 21-22, the rate has been set as 7.10 per cent compounded annually.

 The scheme has exempt-exempt-exempt (EEE) status, where the deposits, the interest earned as well as the maturity amount are tax-free.